Jeremy Denk: Playing Ligeti With A Dash Of Humor

 Not many classical pianists maintain blogs where they ruminate on everything from eating a terrible bowl of meatballs while on tour with Joshua Bell to seeing Twilight: New Moon (twice) and hearing strains of a Schubert song.

 But then, not many classical pianists are Jeremy Denk.
-The 42-year-old concert pianist's playful side is apparent on his blog Think Denk, as well as in his music, which until recently consisted mainly of solo recordings for smaller labels.
+Denk is a 2013 recipient of a MacArthur Foundation "genius grant."
+His playful side is apparent on his blog Think Denk, as well as in his music, which until recently consisted mainly of solo recordings for smaller labels.
 (His album Jeremy Denk Plays Ives, released on his own label, made many critics' Best of the Year lists in 2010.)

-Denk's latest album, Ligeti/Beethoven, was recently released on the more mainstream Nonesuch Records label.
+His latest album, Ligeti/Beethoven, was released on the more mainstream Nonesuch Records label.
 The masterful performance features selections from Beethoven's Piano Sonata No. 32, along with Gyorgy Ligeti's etudes, for solo piano.

 Ligeti's pieces, including Desordre and Automne a Varsovie, are notoriously difficult, Denk tells Fresh Air's Terry Gross.